 ABOUT CHRISTINA PARKS, LPC, Tulsa Counselor

 Christina Parks is a Licensed Professional Counselor at Legacy Counseling Service in Broken Arrow, OK, a Tulsa counseling clinic.
 Christina graduated from Southern Nazarene University in Tulsa, OK with a Master of Art in Marriage and Family Therapy.
 Her undergraduate degree was in Family Studies and Gerontology from SNU in 2012.
 She has spent the last 5 years providing mental health counseling in a community mental health setting.
-Much of her focus was on helping seriously mentally ill (SMI) adults overcome trauma, domestic violence, depression, addiction, anger, anxiety, and management of suicidal ideations.
-Christina is paneled with Health Choice, Alliance Coal Group, and currently awaiting approval by BCBS.
+Much of her focus was on helping seriously mentally ill (SMI) adults overcome trauma, domestic violence, depression, addiction, anger, anxiety, and the management of suicidal ideations.
+Christina is paneled with BCBS, Native Blue, Community Care, Friday Health Plans, Health Choice, Multiplan, and Alliance Coal Group.